 While primarily drawing-based, his practice also incorporates ceramics, photography, installation, performance, and filmmaking.
 He particularly draws inspiration from heritage sites and museum collections, and has coordinated and participated in residencies at locations including Greenough Hamlet (Australia’s third-most-significant heritage site), Spode China (at that time the UK’s longest-running ceramics factory still based in its original location), Midland Railway Workshops (the southern hemisphere’s most intact remaining Edwardian industrial site), the Freud Museum London (family home of the founder of psychoanalysis), and the Royal Pavilion, Brighton (George IV's seaside pleasure palace).
 In 2015 he was allowed exclusive access to photograph Donatello's David, by the Museo Nazionale del Bargello, Florence, as part of a body of work investigating aesthetic legacies of the Grand Tour, currently in production via a Fellowship from the Western Australian Department of Culture and the Arts.

 Nicholls has exhibited across Australia, Southeast Asia, Italy and the United Kingdom, including solo exhibitions in Perth, Canberra and Sydney, Australia, and Plymouth, England.
 He has been the recipient of two Creative Development Fellowships from the Western Australian Department of Culture and the Arts, and undertaken commissions for several organisations in Australia and the United States, most recently a $250,000 ceiling mural for the City of Perth Library.
-He is currently completing commissioned drawings for Artbank, and Curtin University of Technology.
+He is currently completing a major commissioned drawing for Artbank, and undertaking a residency with Residency Unlimited, Brooklyn.

 Nicholls has curated projects for organisations including the Art Gallery of Western Australia, the Perth Institute of Contemporary Arts, and Object Galleries Sydney, and has written for most of Australia’s major national arts publications.
-His work is represented in collections including the Art Gallery of Western Australia, Central Institute of Technology, Edith Cowan University (with Sandra Black), Murdoch University, the Kedumba Collection of Australian Drawings, and the City of Perth.
+His work is represented in collections including the Art Gallery of Western Australia, Central Institute of Technology, Curtin University (50th anniversary commissioned artwork and commemorative products), Edith Cowan University (with Sandra Black), Murdoch University, the Kedumba Collection of Australian Drawings, and the City of Perth.
 He shows with Turner Galleries, Perth.